csci-1301/csci-1301.github.io/lectures/100_switch/readme.md

 }
 ~~~~~~~

-Another example, to match a section letter against 4 possibilities, where two actually result in the same behaviour:
+Another example, to match a section letter against 4 possibilities, where two actually result in the same behavior:

 ~~~~~~~{.cs .numberLines}
 char section = 'c';